 After a short flight to Luleå, you'll be whisked away on an included transfer to Brändön Lodge, perched on the edge of the spectacular Bothnian Bay.
 On arrival, you will be provided with your own winter clothing kit, for use throughout your stay.
 Take in the spectacular views from the main cabin, overlooking the frozen sea and the surrounding Lappish wilderness, before settling into your own cabin, set away from the central lodge.
-Tonight, you'll enjoy a two-course dinner at the resort's restaurant, from a menu featuring Arctic delicacies such as home-smoked moose and reindeer meat.
+Tonight, you'll enjoy a three-course dinner at the resort's restaurant, from a menu featuring Arctic delicacies such as home-smoked moose and reindeer meat.
 Before cosying up in your cabin for the night, take a stroll around the resort to see if you can spot the Northern Lights.

 Day 2 » Snowshoeing in the forest

 After breakfast, it's time to strap on your snowshoes and explore the winter wonderland on your doorstep.
 An included winter skills tour takes you into the nearby forests, where expert guides will teach you how to get around by snowshoe, prepare a fire and make hot drinks over the open flames.
 Listen to stories of local life and learn about cultural traditions over an authentic wilderness lunch, which is served in a traditional Sámi teepee.
 On your return to the lodge, perhaps add on optional excursions like husky sledding or a hovercraft journey on the sea.
 Alternatively, hire purpose-built fatbikes and hit the trails – the Bothnian Bay is criss-crossed by a network of thick ice roads in winter.
 Tonight, you'll dine once more in the hotel's onsite restaurant.

 Meals: Breakfast, Lunch, Dinner

 Day 3 » Snowmobiling & Northern Lights